build-trust/ockam-documentation/README.md

 # In a new terminal window, setup an ockam node, called `s`, as a sidecar next to the
 # application service.
 Then create a tcp outlet, on the `s` node, to send raw tcp traffic
 # to the service.
-Finally create a forwarder in your default Orchestrator project.
+Finally create a relay in your default Orchestrator project.
-ockam node create s --project-path default-project.json ockam tcp-outlet create --at s --from /service/outlet --to 127.0.0.1:5000 ockam forwarder create s --at /project/default --to s
+ockam node create s --project-path default-project.json ockam tcp-outlet create --at s --from /service/outlet --to 127.0.0.1:5000 ockam relay create s --at /project/default --to s

 # -- APPLICATION CLIENT --